Best Travel Insurance for Pregnancy While Pregnant: Top Plans

 Methodology: Best Travel Insurance for Pregnancy

 Many travel insurance policies exclude normal pregnancy or add timing restrictions that create coverage gaps.
-Our evaluation identifies companies with genuine pregnancy coverage beyond basic regulatory requirements.
+MoneyGeek's evaluation identifies companies with genuine pregnancy coverage beyond basic regulatory requirements.

-We evaluated 13 major travel insurance companies using five equally weighted factors (scored 0 to 10):
+We evaluated 13 major travel insurance companies on five equally weighted factors, each scored 0 to 10:

-• Explicit pregnancy coverage language - Does the policy clearly state what pregnancy situations it covers?
-Vague language means you're guessing.
+• Explicit pregnancy coverage language: Does the policy clearly state what it covers?
+Vague language leaves you guessing.

-• Pre-existing condition lookback periods - A 60-day lookback period beats 180 days.
-Complications that started two months before you bought coverage receive coverage.
+• Pre-existing condition lookback periods: A 60-day lookback beats 180 days.
+Complications from two months before purchase are covered.
 Three months before?
-You're not covered.
+They're not.

-• Conception timing requirements - Top policies cover normal pregnancy if you conceive after buying.
-Restrictive policies only cover complications, even for post-purchase pregnancies.
+• Conception timing requirements: Strong policies cover normal pregnancy if you conceive after buying.
+Restrictive ones only cover complications, even for post-purchase pregnancies.

-• Covered complications definitions - We checked whether serious conditions like pre-eclampsia and gestational diabetes made the list.
+• Covered complications definitions: We checked whether serious conditions like pre-eclampsia and gestational diabetes appear on the covered list.

-• Cancel for any reason availability - CFAR covers pregnancy issues that don't count as medical emergencies.
+• Cancel for any reason availability: CFAR covers pregnancy issues that don't meet the medical emergency threshold.

-Companies with clear pregnancy language, short lookback periods and detailed complication lists scored higher.
-We marked down insurers that exclude all pregnancy claims, stop coverage at specific pregnancy weeks or bury key details in fine print.
-Insurers update coverage regularly, so always check policy terms before buying.
+Companies with clear language, short lookback periods and detailed complication lists scored higher.
+Insurers that exclude all pregnancy claims, cut off coverage at specific pregnancy weeks or bury key details in fine print scored lower.
+Policies change regularly, so check the terms before buying

 About Mark Fitzpatrick